Skip to Main

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.

 The admission rate for the M.S.E. degree is very low.
-Admission is based on the qualifications of the applicant, and requires support of at least one faculty member who expresses an interest to supervise the applicant.
+Admission is based on the qualifications of the applicant and requires support of at least one faculty member who expresses an interest in supervising the applicant.
 Applicants interested in an M.S.E. degree from ORFE are urged to identify and contact a faculty member in whose area of research they would like to work.

-Applicants who are primarily interested in a Master's degree in finance should apply for the Master in Finance at the Bendheim Center for Finance.
+Applicants who are primarily interested in a master's degree in finance should apply for the Master in Finance Program at the Bendheim Center for Finance.
 The School of Engineering website provides more information regarding the Master of Science in Engineering program.

-The course requirements are fulfilled by successfully completing ten one-semester courses, two of which are required research courses (ORF 509 and 510).
+The course requirements are fulfilled by successfully completing ten one-semester courses approved by the department, two of which are required research courses (ORF 509 and 510).

 The M.S.E. program has a strong research focus reflected in the requirement of a thesis.
 Upon completion and acceptance of the thesis by the department, the candidate will be admitted to the final defense, administered by at least two faculty members.